 Participant Region

-The Regional Planning Unit associated with the physical, mailing, or billing address of the participant, depending on availability within the partner source data.
+The Interactive Dashboard and Workforce Data & Statistics pages display participant data aggregated by the Regional Planning Unit associated with the physical, mailing, or billing address of the participant, depending on availability within the partner source data.

 Participants Exited